rahul-singh-takuli56/React-Assignment/README.md

 1. In navbar on mobile devices the navitems are still visible on large devices after opening.
    - -![alt text](image.png)
 2. Rating changes make dynamics
-3. Make a new page on details on each product.
+3. work on it -> Make a new page on details on each product.
+4. Price and Material filtering is not working